doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET VALUES` command <!-- REF #method.VP SET VALUES.Summary -->assigns a collection of values starting at the specified cell range<!-- END REF -->.
+The `VP SET VALUES` command <!-- REF #_method_.VP SET VALUES.Summary -->assigns a collection of values starting at the specified cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell (created with VP Cell) whose value you want to specify.
 The cell defined in the *rangeObj* is used to determine the starting point.